drewhart/geonomics_docs/sphinx_dir/doc.rst

 reset?
 P

-This indicates, by name, the :py:`Layer` to be used as to construct the :py:`_MovementSurface` for a :py:`Population`.
-Note that this can also be thought of as the :py:`Layer` that should serve as a :py:`Population`'s permeability raster (because :py:`Individual`\s moving on this :py:`_MovementSurface` toward the higher (if mixture distributions are used) or highest (if unimodl distributions are used) values in their neighborhoods).
+This indicates, by name, the :py:`Layer` to be used as to construct the :py:`_DirectionalitySurface` for a :py:`Population`.
+Note that this can also be thought of as the :py:`Layer` that should serve as a :py:`Population`'s permeability raster (because :py:`Individual`\s moving on this :py:`_DirectionalitySurface` toward the higher (if mixture distributions are used) or highest
+(if unimodl distributions are used) values in their neighborhoods).

 **mixture**